hobovirtual/tmc-sm-quickstart-guide/README.md

-# Tanzu Mission Control - Self Managed
+# Tanzu Mission Control - Self Managed Quick Start

+This is for testing and evaluation purposes only.
+This QuickStart guide is intended to install Tanzu Mission Control with minimal requirements..
+For production use cases, please refer to the documentation

-Hopefully by now you've all heard about Tanzu Mission Control (aka TMC), VMware Tanzu Mission Control is a centralized hub for simplified, multi-cloud, multi-cluster Kubernetes management.
+Tanzu Mission Control (aka TMC), VMware Tanzu Mission Control is a centralized hub for simplified, multi-cloud, multi-cluster Kubernetes management.
 More information can be found [here](https://tanzu.vmware.com/mission-control)

-Since it's released, Tanzu Mission Control was only available as a VMware Cloud Service, in other words SaaS only.
-Recently we release an alternative deployment option for Tanzu Mission Control, which is called Self Managed.
-With this new deployment option, customers who weren't able to use our VMware Cloud Service can benefit from the management capabilities that Tanzu Mission Control offers.
+Tanzu Mission Control has been available to operators as a SaaS offering but is now a deployable application to supported Kubernetes clusters called Tanzu Mission Control Self Managed.
+This enables customers to utilize the fleet-wide management capabilities of Tanzu Mission Control in organizations where SaaS services are restricted, organizations that need complete application control, or air-gapped environments.

-If you want to read more about Tanzu Mission Control Self Managed, you can read our (release blog)[https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-self-managed-announcement]
+Read more about Tanzu Mission Control Self Managed in the [release blog](https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-self-managed-announcement)

-If you're looking to install Tanzu Mission Control Self Managed, please review the list of requirements [here](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/1.0/tanzumc-sm-install/prepare-cluster.html)

 But what if you're just looking for a quick and easy installation to test Tanzu Mission Control Self Managed in your lab/test environment?
 Well we got you covered, this quickstart guide will guide you with minimal set of requirements.